DRDO WhAP: Capacity

 The vehicle can carry 10 to 12 persons.
 The driver is seated in the front right beside the engine compartment while the stick or vehicle commander is seated behind the driver.
-Both are provided with roof hatches while the driver has access to three periscopes for amphibious operations and a panaromic camera system for situational awareness.
+Both are provided with roof hatches while the driver has access to three periscopes for amphibious operations and a panoramic camera system for situational awareness.
 The gunner and the troop commander is placed under the turret.
 The troop compartment in the rear hosts six to eight soldiers depending on the variant.
 It includes a back-to-back seating arrangement with the soldiers facing outward.
 Anti-blast suspended seats are installed to absorb any shocks and secondary slams, reducing brain and spinal injuries.
 Every soldier has access to a periscope and a firing port each.
 The vehicle is equipped with a rear-door ramp for "embarking and disembarking" of troops and two escape hatches.
 Fuel tanks are placed outside the troop compartment for additional safety.

 Mobility

 The WhAP's 8×8 wheel configuration is set on a hydropneumatic suspension utilizing double wishbone arrangement.
 It has two modes of operation — high-speed mode for normal operation and low-speed mode for better traction capability.
 Of the four axles, the front two is steerable minimising the turning radius of the vehicle down to 19 metres.
-It also employs side-mounted hydraulically-operated winch for self-recovery.
+It also employs side-mounted hydraulically operated winch for self-recovery.

 In addition to a Central Tire Inflation System (CTIS), the vehicle is also equipped with run-flat tires on all wheels so that it can be driven at slower speeds in the event of an unexpected tire deflation.
 The wheels are feature anti-lock braking system (ABS).
 As for amphibious operations, the last drive axle is coupled with an amphibious gearing system.